GoateSo/RSATasks/sliding/README.md

 {1, 2, [3, 4]}   --move start up 1, window : {3,4}
 ```
 ---
-another example with a larger step would be for input:
+another example with a larger step would be for Input:
 ```lua
 arr = {1, 2, 3, 4, 5, 6}
 width = 2
 step = 3
 ```
-the output should be
+the Output: should be
 ```lua
 {{1, 2}, {4, 5}}
 ```